 During the Silver Age, Aquaman's ability to connect with sea life soon expanded to a completely developed telepathic communication with aquatic creatures even from great distances; however began to retroactively develop a specific weakness.
-Despite being depicted to been able to breathe properly both in and out of the water in prior stories, he was now required to make contact with water every other hour or he'll die of dehydration.
+Despite being depicted to have been able to breathe properly both in and out of the water in prior stories, he was now required to make contact with water every other hour or he'll die of dehydration.

 Modern Age: New Earth (1985 - present)

 Aquaman's origins altered when the universe was rebooted during the Crisis on Infinite Earths.
 Orin was the son of Queen Atlanna and Atlan, born heir to the throne of Atlantis.
 Knowing that King Trevis could not conceive a child with her, Atlan impregnated Atlanna during a dream.
 He soon prophesied the child's future and named him after his ancestor, Orin.
 Trevis immediately knew that he wasn't his son because of his blonde hair who might possess the curse of Kordax.
 With great superstition the baby was announced a miscarriage and left to die on Mercy Reef, where his ability to communicate to sea life allowed him to be raised by Dolphins.
-His adopted mother Porm gave him the name Swimmer, although he left this new family after fishermen killed is adopted brother Drin.
+His adopted mother Porm gave him the name Swimmer, although he left this new family after fishermen killed his adopted brother Drin.
 His next encounter with humanity was Tom Curry, a lighthouse keeper who took him in as a son and named him Arthur Curry before his death.
 He then resided in Alaska where he had met and fell in love with Kako.
 While Kako was pregnant, a demonic god named Nuliajuk forced Arthur to leave before knowing about the pregnancy.
 His next confrontation with a god would be Poseidon's son, Triton when he rescued the life of Princess Diana.
 Returning to Atlantis, Arthur was arrested and sent to hard labor in the Aquarium prison where he found mentorship from Vulko, a former professor who taught him how to speak Atlantean; however, Arthur escaped after he had learned of his birth mother who had died soon after his discovery.
 His first encounter with another superhero was The Flash, who named him "Aquaman" during a press conference in Crescent Shore after they had taken on the likes of Trickster.
 Upon, his next return, Orin learns that Vulko had led a revolution and claims his birthright as the King of Atlantis.

 Though later on this origin story would be retconned out by writer Keith Giffen in the one - shot titled The Legend of Aquaman, to give way to a more modern approach, it has been adopted once more by writers Geoff Johns and Peter Tomasi as Aquaman's official background story for the 26 part maxi-series Brightest Day.